Stremio/stremio-shell/README.md

 Please, refer to [DEBIAN.md](https://github.com/Stremio/stremio-shell/blob/master/DEBIAN.md) for a detailed explanation of how to build the latest Stremio in Debian.

+### Build instructions for OpenSuseLeap 15.0

+Please, refer to [OpenSuseLeap.md](https://github.com/Stremio/stremio-shell/blob/master/OpenSuseLeap.md) for a detailed explanation of how to build the latest Stremio in OpenSuseLeap 15.0

 ### Build instructions for Docker builds of supported Linux distros

 There are Docker files and setup scripts for supported Linux distributions (Debian, Fedora, Arch), located in the `./distros` directory.